GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/data-controller.md

 #### Parameters

-  - completion: Called when the controller has finished fetching remote data.
+  - `completion`: Called when the controller has finished fetching remote data.
 If the data fetching fails, the `error` variable contains more details about the problem.